-- Assess your audience (or readers) and provide context to clarify the purpose of the document.
+- Assess your audience (or readers) and provide context to clarify the document’s purpose.

 - Determine the scope of your coverage.

 - Select the appropriate medium.

 Establishing Your Purpose.
-To establish your primary purpose, you will learn to ask yourself what you want your readers to know, believe, or be able to do after they have finished reading what you have written.
+To establish your primary purpose, you will learn to ask yourself what you want your readers to know, believe, or be able to do after reading what you have written.